PARTNER ORGANIZATION application deadline:

 what ARE THE PROGRAM AND PLACEMENT FEES?

-Each partner organization pays a program fee of $2,500 to support Baltimore Corps’ investment in each Public Ally.
+Each partner organization pays a program and placement fee of $1,000 to support Baltimore Corps’ investment in each Public Ally.
 Baltimore Corps is intentional about developing leaders, facilitating Allies’ professional development over the duration of the apprenticeship through case management, training, orientation, retreats, and coaching.
 All Baltimore Corps professional development is done in alignment with our values – Advancing Equity and Racial Justice, Increasing Sector Effectiveness, and Putting Baltimore First – to ensure Allies have the necessary foundation to truly help move Baltimore forward.
-The $1,000 placement fee supports a portion of the costs incurred by Baltimore Corps for recruitment of talent, and consulting and support of the partner organization throughout the matching, interviewing, and placement process.
+This fee also supports a portion of the costs incurred by Baltimore Corps for recruitment of talent, and consulting and support of the partner organization throughout the matching and placement process.

 what happens after the ALLY YEAR ends?